How we Maximize our Spiritual Potential-

 The time will surely come when everything in your palace, and all that your predecessors have stored up until this day, will be carried off to Babylon.
 Nothing will be left, says the Lord.
 And some of your descendants, your own flesh and blood who will be born to you, will be taken away, and they will become eunuchs in the palace of the king of Babylon.”
 2nd Kings 20:17-18

-Hezekiah was not an awful person nor was he a negligent leader.
-To the contrary, Hezekiah is described as a uniquely good leader and stand-up guy.
+Hezekiah was not a horrible person nor was he a negligent leader.
+To the contrary, Hezekiah is described as a uniquely good leader and an all-around stand-up guy.
 He destroyed the places of pagan worship scattered throughout Judah and removed all traces of idolatry from the Temple (2nd Kings 18:1-7).
 When faced with certain defeat from a bordering nation he prayed and literally begged God to save the nation and against all odds Judah remained at peace during Hezekiah’s reign (2nd Kings 18:9-19:37, Proverbs 3:3-5).
 Hezekiah was not a bad leader or person.
 Up until that moment Hezekiah appeared to be a good, God-fearing man driven by love for God and a desire to see his people living righteously and in safety.

 So.